bear-rsg/4m-association/event/DTU-PhD-Summer-School-Micro-Mechanical-Systems-Design-Manufacturing-2014.md

+---
+layout: sidebar_page
+---

 ## DTU PhD Summer School - Micro Mechanical Systems Design & Manufacturing 2014

-### June 16th - 27th 2014, Technical University of Denmark
+##  June 16th - 27th 2014, Technical University of Denmark

 This course, supported by the 4M Association, is situated in the context of emerging micro/nano technologies.
 Micromechanical components play an increasing role in micro systems.
 The use of metals, polymers and ceramics for miniature components requires product development methods as well as manufacturing technologies.